mike-jung/ubiaccess-framework/README.md

 This is a boilerplate project for MVC architecture using node, express and MySQL (or MariaDB)

+- MVC architecture - Model, View, Controller architecture is designed for general usage
+- Autoloading - controllers, services and SQL are loaded automatically if you register them
+- SQL management - SQL statements are separated from controllers or services.
+So they can be managed easily

 ## Application Structure

   * `config/`